In this section you will configure various widgets in WordPress.

-First, you will need to create or source a “help button” graphic image that visitors can click on …
+First, you will need to create or source a “help button” graphic image that your visitors can click on …

 Step 1 – Upload your image.

-Step 2 – Add the destination page.
+Step 2 – Create a contact page.

-Now, go back to your Widgets area …
+Go back into your Widgets panel …

 Step 4 – Add a Text widget.